Kanbanboards IV–shaping stuff up

 A little less brittle, please

 And this adds to the problem we call brittle tests.
-Brittle test will soon fail for reasons that the current developer doesn’t know about.
+Brittle tests will soon fail for reasons that the current developer doesn’t know about.
 And they are not run.

 Right now the difference in brittleness (hey, that was a word !?) in the tests, but as we progress and create more and more interactions (clicking links, filling out forms etc) we will have more and more use of them.

-Here is my first stab of a page object for my home page, with loads of concepts shameless stolen from Cheezy World:
+Here is my first stab of a page object for my home page, with loads of concepts shamelessly stolen from Cheezy World:

 first page object implementation